The McCleary-ESSER Trap

 McCleary: Resetting the Baseline

 In 2012, the Washington Supreme Court ruled unanimously in McCleary v.
 Washington that the state had failed its constitutional duty to fully fund basic education.
-Years of legislative maneuvering followed.
+Years of legislative back-and-forth followed.
 In 2017 and 2018, the legislature finally enacted the required funding increases, including an infusion of roughly $2 billion for educator compensation.

 ESSER: The Same Trap, Repeated